HITECHCRIME/HC_OVERVIEW/README.md

 (NOTES: ?WITH A DASH OF AGENTS OF SHIELD VIBE?
 LEAVE THAT TO HELVE AVR, TOO MUCH BLENDING WITH OTHER METABRANDS).
 ```
-**Hitech Crime** is a cinematic narrative universe music microlabel being set in Helve AVR's dark moon metabrand system.
-It acts as a unified hub for creative and experimental audio transmedia projects.
+**Hitech Crime** is a cinematic narrative universe transmedia music microlabel being set in Helve AVR's dark moon metabrand system.
+It acts as a unified hub for creative and experimental audio projects.

 **Creative Aim**

-Its *creative aim* is to build an audiovisual universe with unique lore and narratives.
+Its *creative aim* is to build an audiovisual narrative universe with unique lore and narratives.
 In its purest initial form it was intended as a creative prison for my negative emotions and thoughts.
-I used it as a tool to understand and express past suffering and discover the sense of self through experimental means.
+I used it as a tool to understand and express past and present suffering and discover the sense of self through various means.
+It presents a path of progress and understanding of life through narrative story arcs to draw in the audience and teach them important elements of life while simulatenously entertaining.

 **Technical Aim**